beratakuzum/sensor-watcher-api/README.md

 #### 2. Install and run with docker build
 **Note:** This step assumes you have already installed MongoDB on your system.
- - Move to the project's top folder and build the image with this command:
+ - Move to the project's folder and build the image with this command:

 ```sh
 $ docker build -t sensor-watcher-image .